sxxfuture/filfi/README.md

 ## Background

-Building Filecoin nodes requires a large amount of pledging, which has become one of the bottlenecks for the growth of the Filecoin network, and there is a market demand for fil lending.
-The built nodes themselves have great value, including pledged fils, future earnings, and linear vesting, making them ideal collateral.
+Building Filecoin nodes requires a large amount of pledging, which has become one of the bottlenecks for the growth of the Filecoin network, and there is a market demand for FIL lending.
+The built nodes themselves have great value, including pledged FIL, future rewards, and linear vesting, making them ideal collateral.
 This project expects to release the liquidity of the nodes by pledging their crypto assets, adding momentum to the development of the Filecoin network.

 With FVM coming and FIP-0029 already upgrade, technological advances have opened up the collateralized lending market.
 Now we have the opportunity to use smart contracts and market-based mechanisms to complete the performance process in a secure and trustworthy manner, with all investors who own fils contributing liquidity and all builders who own nodes gaining momentum for continued development